andyfmiller/google-incremental-auth-sample/README.md

 }
 ```
 6. Run the solution!
-6.a.
+a.
 First sign in.
 This will only request the email and profile scopes.
-6.b.
+b.
 Second list your Google Classroom classes.
 This will incrementally request the ClassroomService.Scope.ClassroomCoursesReadonly scope.